masoncfrancis/masons-guides/nyc/broadway.md

 This page will (hopefully) help you get broadway tickets for cheaper than full price.

+You can find a weekly schedule of shows going on at [playbill.com](https://playbill.com/article/weekly-schedule-of-current-broadway-shows)

 You can go ahead and look for deals online, but make sure to buy tickets directly from the production's website, or from a reputable vendor like TodayTix.